National Council for the Evaluation of Social Development Policy

-The National Council for the Evaluation of Social Development Policy (Spanish: Consejo Nacional de Evaluación de la Política de Desarrollo Social) is a Mexican organization coordinated by the Secretariat of Welfare.
-CONEVAL is an autonomous constitutional organization with legal personality, own proprietorship, technical and management autonomy.
+The National Council for the Evaluation of Social Development Policy (Spanish: Consejo Nacional de Evaluación de la Política de Desarrollo Social) was a Mexican organization coordinated by the Secretariat of Welfare.
+CONEVAL was an autonomous constitutional organization with legal personality, own proprietorship, technical and management autonomy.

-The creation of CONEVAL has its origins in the creation of the General Law of Social Development (LGDS).
-The Law obliges this institution to coordinate the actions targeted to the achievement of the National Social Development Policy’s objectives, strategies and priorities.
-CONEVAL is constituted by the head of the Secretariat of Welfare, six academic researchers chosen by the National Social Development Commission, and an executive secretary in charge of the Council.
-It issues the evaluation guidelines assigned by the Expenditure Budget Decree in order that dependencies and entities regulate their operating social programs.
+CONEVAL was created following the General Law of Social Development (LGDS).
+The Law obliged the institution to coordinate the actions targeted to the achievement of the National Social Development Policy's objectives, strategies and priorities.
+CONEVAL was constituted by the head of the Secretariat of Welfare, six academic researchers chosen by the National Social Development Commission, and an executive secretary in charge of the Council.
+It issued the evaluation guidelines assigned by the Expenditure Budget Decree in order that dependencies and entities regulate their operating social programs.

-The Council uses a multidimensional approach to define, identify, and measure poverty using information generated by the National Institute of Statistics and Geography (INEGI).
-The multidimensional poverty measurement includes the following indicators:
+The Council used a multidimensional approach to define, identify, and measure poverty using information generated by the National Institute of Statistics and Geography (INEGI).

+The multidimensional poverty measurement included the following indicators: